Isolated singularities of Toda equations and cyclic Higgs bundles: Introduction

 \subsection{Acknowledgement}

 This study starts from a discussion during the workshop ``Higgs bundles and related topics'' in University of Nice, in 2017.
-The first author acknowledges the support from Nankai Zhide foundation.
+The first author is partially supported by the National Key R$\&$D Program of China No. 2022YFA1006600, the Fundamental Research Funds for the Central Universities and Nankai Zhide foundation.
 The second author is grateful to Martin Guest and Claus Hertling for discussions on harmonic bundles and Toda equations.
-The second author is partially supported by the Grant-in-Aid for Scientific Research (S) (No. 17H06127), the Grant-in-Aid for Scientific Research (S) (No. 16H06335), the Grant-in-Aid for Scientific Research (C) (No. 15K04843), and the Grant-in-Aid for Scientific Research (C) (No. 20K03609), Japan Society for the Promotion of Science.
+The second author is partially supported by the Grant-in-Aid for Scientific Research (S) (No. 16H06335), the Grant-in-Aid for Scientific Research (S) (No. 17H06127), the Grant-in-Aid for Scientific Research (A) (No. 21H04429), the Grant-in-Aid for Scientific Research (A) (No. 22H00094), the Grant-in-Aid for Scientific Research (A) (No. 23H00083), the Grant-in-Aid for Scientific Research (C) (No. 15K04843), and the Grant-in-Aid for Scientific Research (C) (No. 20K03609), Japan Society for the Promotion of Science.
+The second author is also partially supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.